-In P84, two fringe modes are offered: the classical "dispersed-Fourier Mode", and the "field-astrometry" mode.
+In P86, only the classical "dispersed-Fourier Mode" mode is offered.

 4.4.1 Dispersed-Fourier mode

 In dispersed-Fourier mode (Fig. 7), fringes are scanned over an OPD that is several $\bar{\lambda}$ long, to get interferograms (fringe packets) showing the main lobe of the coherence envelope.
 As the background is strongly correlated between the two interferometric channels, subtraction will cancel the background and enhance the interferometric signal (fringes are shifted by π between the two recombined beams).
 The signal obtained for one scan (if the OPD has been compensated to allow fringe detection) is the actual interferogram.
 Since self fringe tracking is used, the zero-OPD point is computed in real-time by MIDI for each scan, and then converted into an offset sent to the tracking delay line.
 In dispersed-Fourier mode, we now systematically use group-delay tracking: the OPD is measured from the position of a fringe peak in the Fourier transform of the frame showing dispersed fringes.
 Scanning the OPD remains necessary to determine the OPD sign, and also to provide a better quality of the visibility in each spectral channel at data reduction time.